segmentio/analytics-ios-integrations/Example Projects/README.md

 ## Adding a Middleware

+Middleware act as intermediate layer before events are delivered to each of the integrations enabled in the Segment dashboard.
+Hence, allowing more control, and modification and editing of events.

+To setup middleware:

 After having completed step "Configuring Analytics" above, do the following in your AppDelegate

 1- Config Middleware